mk23rd/mk23rd/README.md

 mk23rd/mk23rd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-Hi, I'm Michael :)
+-Hi, I'm Michael :)

 <br>
-Where To Reach Me: michaelofthesith@gmail.com
+-Where To Reach Me: michaelofthesith@gmail.com

 <br>

-What I Work With:
+-What I Work With:
 <br>
 ![Javascript](https://img.shields.io/badge/Javascript-F0DB4F?style=for-the-badge&labelColor=black&logo=javascript&logoColor=F0DB4F)
 ![Typescript](https://img.shields.io/badge/Typescript-007acc?style=for-the-badge&labelColor=black&logo=typescript&logoColor=007acc)